-The MHDR chunk contains exactly 28 bytes:
+The MHDR chunk contains 28 bytes, none of which can be omitted:

-''' Frame_width: 4 bytes (unsigned integer).
+Frame_width: 4 bytes (unsigned integer).
 Frame_height: 4 bytes (unsigned integer).
 Ticks_per_second: 4 bytes (unsigned integer).
 Nominal_layer_count: 4 bytes (unsigned integer).
 Nominal_frame_count: 4 bytes (unsigned integer).
-Nominal_play_time: 4 bytes (unsigned integer). '''
+Nominal_play_time: 4 bytes (unsigned integer).

-Simplicity_profile: 4 bytes:(unsigned integer). bit 0: Profile Validity 0: Absence of any features is unspecified.
-All other bits of the simplicity profile must be zero (i.e, all other even numbers are invalid).
-1: Absence of certain features is specified by the remaining bits of the simplicity profile. (must be 1 in MNG-LC and MNG-VLC datastreams) bit 1: Simple MNG features 0: Simple MNG features are absent.
-1: Simple MNG features may be present. (must be 0 in MNG-VLC datastreams) bit 2: Complex MNG features 0: Complex MNG features are absent.
-1: Complex MNG features may be present. (must be 0 in MNG-LC and MNG-VLC datastreams) bit 3: Internal transparency 0: Transparency is absent or can be ignored.
-All images in the datastream are opaque or can be rendered as opaque without affecting the final appearance of any frame.
-1: Transparency may be present. bit 4: JNG 0: JNG and JDAA are absent.
-1: JNG or JDAA may be present. (must be 0 in MNG-LC and MNG-VLC datastreams) bit 5: Delta-PNG 0: Delta-PNG is absent.
-1: Delta-PNG may be present. (must be 0 in MNG-LC and MNG-VLC datastreams) bit 6: Validity flag for bits 7, 8, and 9 0: The absence of background transparency, semitransparency, and stored object buffers is unspecified; bits 7, 8, and 9 have no meaning and must be 0.
-1: The absence or possible presence of background transparency is expressed by bit 7, of semitransparency by bit 8, and of stored object buffers by bit 9. bit 7: Background transparency 0: Background transparency is absent (i.e., the first layer fills the entire MNG frame with opaque pixels).
+Simplicity_profile: 4 bytes:(unsigned integer).

+Simplicity_profile: bit 0: Profile Validity

+0: Absence of any features is unspecified.

+All other bits of the simplicity profile

+must be zero (i.e, all other even numbers

+are invalid).

+1: Absence of certain features is specified by

+the remaining bits of the simplicity profile.

+(must be 1 in MNG-LC and MNG-VLC

+datastreams)

+bit 1: Simple MNG features

+0: Simple MNG features are absent.

+1: Simple MNG features may be present.

+(must be 0 in MNG-VLC datastreams)

+bit 2: Complex MNG features

+0: Complex MNG features are absent.

+1: Complex MNG features may be present.

+(must be 0 in MNG-LC and MNG-VLC datastreams)

+bit 3: Internal transparency

+0: Transparency is absent or can be ignored.

+All images in the datastream are opaque or

+can be rendered as opaque without affecting

+the final appearance of any frame.

+1: Transparency may be present.

+bit 4: JNG

+0: JNG and JDAA are absent.

+1: JNG or JDAA may be present. (must be 0 in MNG-LC and MNG-VLC

+(must be 0 in MNG-LC and MNG-VLC datastreams)

+bit 5: Delta-PNG

+0: Delta-PNG is absent.

+1: Delta-PNG may be present.

+(must be 0 in MNG-LC and MNG-VLC datastreams)

+bit 6: Validity flag for bits 7, 8, and 9

+0: The absence of background transparency,

+semitransparency, and stored object buffers

+is unspecified; bits 7, 8, and 9 have no

+meaning and must be 0.

+1: The absence or possible presence of

+background transparency is expressed by

+bit 7, of semitransparency by bit 8, and of

+stored object buffers by bit 9.

+bit 7: Background transparency

+0: Background transparency is absent (i.e., the

+first layer fills the entire MNG frame with

+opaque pixels).

+1: Background transparency may be present.

+bit 8: Semi-transparency

+0: Semitransparency (i.e., an image with an